ericchou1/devnetcreate2021-kafka-real-time-data-streaming-for-network-engineers/README.md

 In this example, we will have multiple consumers in a consumer group as well as produce messages with key-value pairs.

+The key is important for offset sequence and which partition the data will live in.
+Basically when key=null, data is sent round robin, if the key is set, they will be sent to the same partition and order be guaranteed.
+The key can be a user, a device, a database id, etc.

 - Click image below for YouTube video

 [![DevNet Create 2021 Exampple 2](/images/Example2_screenshot.png)](https://youtu.be/8qL98_7hB_k)